zmkfirmware/zmk/docs/docs/behavior/lighting.md

 ---
-title: Lighting
+title: Lighting Behavior
+sidebar_label: Lighting
 ---

 ## Summary

 Lighting is often used for either aesthetics or for the practical purposes of lighting up keys in the dark.
 Currently ZMK supports RGB underglow, which can be changed and configured using its behavior.

 ## RGB Action Defines

 RGB actions defines are provided through the [`dt-bindings/zmk/rgb.h`](https://github.com/zmkfirmware/zmk/blob/main/app/include/dt-bindings/zmk/rgb.h) header, which is added at the top of the keymap file:

 ```